 \subsection{Inelastic scattering.
 Raman and fluorescence spectroscopy}

 Inelastic scattering (Raman and fluorescence scattering) is employed to determine the chemical composition of microparticles and to study gas/particle and gas/droplet chemical reactions.
-In addition, inelastic scattering was also used to monitor polymerization of monomer microparticles.
-It is demonsrated that the temperature of a microparticle can be inferred by measuring the ratio of the anti-Stokes to Stokes scattering intensities.
-Moreover, inelastic scattering can be used to detect of biological particles such as pollen and bacteria \cite{Davis10, Davis11}.
+In addition, inelastic scattering is also used to monitor polymerization of monomer microparticles.
+It is demonstrated that the temperature of a microparticle can be inferred by measuring the ratio of the anti-Stokes to Stokes scattering intensities.
+Moreover, inelastic scattering can be used to detect biological particles such as pollen and bacteria \cite{Davis10, Davis11}.

 Characterization of ions produced as a result of the interaction between a high energy laser pulse and NPs is indispensable to perform quantitative determinations of the composition and size of NPs, by means of single particle mass spectrometry (SPMS).
-The paper of Zhou {\em et al} \cite{Zhou07} introduces a one-dimensional hydrodynamic model to explain the interaction mechanisms, showing that the laser field is coupled to the non-equilibrium time-dependent plasma hydrodynamics of the heated aluminum particles.
-The properties of ions generated during the interaction with a strong laser pulse (532 nm wavelength, 100 mJ/pulse) are investigated, for nanosecond pulses and particle dimensions ranging between $20 \div 400$ nm, that are most relevant for SPMS.
+Ref. \cite{Zhou07} introduces a one-dimensional hydrodynamic model to explain the interaction mechanisms, demonstrating that the laser field is coupled to the non-equilibrium time-dependent plasma hydrodynamics of heated aluminium particles.
+The properties of ions generated during interaction with a strong laser pulse (532 nm wavelength, 100 mJ/pulse) are investigated for nanosecond pulses and particle dimensions ranging between $20 \div 400$ nm, that are most relevant for SPMS.

-Raman spectroscopy of single particles levitated in an EDB is described in \cite{Signo11}.
+Raman spectroscopy of single particles levitated in an EDB is described in Ref. \cite{Signo11}.
 The most prominent applications include the study of atmospheric aerosols.
-The EDBs provide the advantage of enabling investigations of various atmospheric processes and phenomena that involve kinetic effects.
+EDBs provide the advantage of enabling investigations of various atmospheric processes and phenomena that involve kinetic effects.
 Both static EDBs and the recently developed scanning EDBs (SEDBs) techniques are extremely suited to perform hygroscopic measurements and investigate phase transformations of levitated aerosol particles.
-Moreover, homogeneous reactions of Organic Aerosol Particles (OAP) can be investigated using this approach \cite{Signo11}.
+Moreover, homogeneous reactions of Organic Aerosol Particles (OAP) can be investigated using this approach.